Configure a performance profile

 The performance profile determines how the CPU cores on the device are assigned to two of the main system processes: the data plane (Lina) and Snort.
-The data plane handles VPN connections, routing, and other basic layer 3/4 processing.
-Snort provides advanced inspection, including intrusion and malware prevention, URL filtering, application filtering, and other features that require deep packet inspection.
+The data plane handles VPN connections, routing, and basic layer 3/4 processing.
+Snort provides advanced inspection for intrusion and malware prevention, URL filtering, application filtering, and other deep packet inspection features.

-If you use a balance of basic and advanced features, do not change the performance profile.
+If you use both basic and advanced features, keep the performance profile unchanged.
 The system is designed to provide a balanced assignment of cores to these processes.
-The assignment differs based on the hardware model.
+This assignment differs based on the hardware model.

 However, if you use the device primarily for VPN, or for intrusion and other advanced inspection, you can skew the performance profile so that more cores are assigned to the more heavily used features.
-This might improve system performance.
+This change can improve system performance.

 Before you begin